wachino/lights-react-out/README.md

 ### Hooks
 #### Precommits
  * **Lint**:
     Each time we push a commit into Github project, the **precommit hook** triggers the eslint script, so if there is any eslint problem in the code changes, user will not be able to commit the changes.

+    The eslint configuration can be found in the ```.eslintrc.json``` config file.

 ## Licence
 Lights react out game is [MIT licensed](https://github.com/wachino/lights-react-out/blob/master/LICENSE).